timdewild/heat-equation-rod/README.md

 $$f(x) = T_\infty+\frac{1}{2}(T_\mathrm{max}- T_\infty)\Big[1-\cos(2\pi x)\Big].$$

 > [!NOTE]
-> For mathmetical convenience, we set $T_\infty\equiv 0$ from now on.
+> For mathematical convenience, we set $T_\infty\equiv 0$ from now on.
 We can do this because the equation that governs the time-evolution of $u(x,t)$ is a linear differential equation and we apply the principle of superposition.
-If we find a solution for $u(x,t)$, we can always add a constant to the solution (i.e. $T_\neq 0$) and we will still end up with a valid solution.
+If we find a solution for $u(x,t)$, we can always add a constant to the solution (i.e. $T \neq 0$) and we will still end up with a valid solution.

 https://github.com/timdewild/heat-equation-rod/assets/93600756/b446ba26-cad3-4a81-be8a-be11a59d7828